Joey Votto Player Props: Reds vs. Brewers

 Joey Votto At The Plate

-- Votto is hitting .246 with two doubles, seven home runs and seven walks.
+- Votto is batting .233 with two doubles, seven home runs and seven walks.

-- In 47.1% of his 17 games this season, Votto has picked up at least one hit.
-He's also had five multi-hit games.
+- Votto has picked up a hit in 44.4% of his 18 games this year, with at least two hits in 27.8% of those games.

-- In eight games this year (47.1%), Votto has picked up an RBI, and in five of those games (29.4%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Votto has had an RBI in eight games this season (44.4%), including five multi-RBI outings (27.8%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.